blosavio/trlisp/README.md

       </p>
       <pre><code>(D x y z) ;; =&gt; K</code></pre>
       <p>
-        Notice that, as with the K combinator, the D combinator is a tree &nbsp;deliberately composed to invoke a particular application rule, in this
-        &nbsp;instance, Rule&nbsp;4 for fork-stems.
-After a couple rounds of application, we &nbsp;obtain the following expression.
+        Notice that, as with the K&nbsp;combinator, the D&nbsp;combinator is a tree &nbsp;deliberately composed to invoke a particular application rule, in this &nbsp;instance, Rule&nbsp;4 for fork-stems.
+After a couple rounds of application, we &nbsp;obtain the following picture.
       </p>
       <pre><code>  Δ
 &nbsp;/ \